neoforged/.github/primers/1.21.9/index.md

         .withField("duration", Schema.INT_SCHEMA.flatten())
 );

-// Register the schema ot the registry Schema.getSchemaRegistry().put(WEATHER_SCHEMA.ref(), WEATHER_SCHEMA.schema());
+// Register the schema to the registry Schema.getSchemaRegistry().add(WEATHER_SCHEMA);
 ```

-Note that schemas currently cannot specify whether its property is optional or not.
+Note that schemas currently cannot specify whether an individual property is optional or not.

 ### `IncomingRpcMethod`